Today, The House Judiciary Committee green-lit two different gun bills to move forward in the legislative process.

 However, one part of this bill (which has not yet been amended) requires keeping track of how many times bump-stocks are used in shootings.
 The reasoning behind this rather erroneous addition within this specific bill, I do not know.
 But I imagine (based on past data) that not many shooters have used bump stocks, so this could potentially not turn out to be an anti-gun victory at all.

 So in summary: enforce the current law better, and look at bump stock statistics.

 I’m obviously 100% in favor of HR 38 (conceal carry reciprocity).
-I’ve even wrote articles about how to CCW responsibly.
-Call your rep and tell them to support it!
+I’ve even written articles about how to CCW responsibly.
+Call your rep and tell them to support it.

 I encourage anyone reading this to give these bills a “follow” (as described above), so you can keep tabs on what happens with them in the coming months.
-Regardless of your opinion on either of them, these are both really important gun bills that will likely effect the future of gun rights in the US.
+Regardless of your opinion on either of them, these are both really important gun bills that will probably impact the future of gun rights in the US.